When foldable containers work, and when they don't

 That's a cost reduction on one specific leg of the journey.
 It is not a solution to the imbalance.

 The same number of containers still arrive.
 The same number still need to leave.
 Folding doesn't make containers disappear.
 It just stacks them 4-into-1 on the way back.

 A port or depot with structural imbalance fills with empties because imports exceed exports in that region.
-Foldables don't change the number of empties arriving.
-They only change the cost of sending some of them back.
+Foldables don't change that.
+They only change the cost of sending some empties back.

 For foldables to reduce yard congestion, three conditions must hold simultaneously: